jamesgiff5/home_services_performance_dashboards/3_Documentation/data_description.md

 | `travel_cost`    | Randomized between $10–$30                                |
 | `service_profit` | Net profit per service                                    |

-- ⚠️ *Note: Some jobs include duplicate entries for the same service type (e.g., multiple “Roof Cleaning” rows under one job ID).
-This stems from randomized generation logic and can marginally inflate service-level totals.
-Insight direction remains valid and was preserved to reflect real-world data quirks.*
+- ⚠️ *Note: A few jobs contain duplicate rows for the same service type due to the randomization process.
+This can slightly increase record counts at the service level, but all job-level financials and reconciliations remain correct.*

 ---